 Marilyn’s passion for people, her consummate experience and her interminable professionalism are evident in every endeavour she takes on.

 Marsha Walden is the president and chief executive officer for Destination British Columbia, the province’s crown corporation responsible for tourism marketing.
 She joined the organization in November 2013.

 A life-long British Columbian, Marsha’s career spans corporate leadership roles in marketing, strategy, transformation, operations, communications and social responsibility.
 At the British Columbia Lottery Corporation (BCLC), she led multi-disciplinary teams focussed on organizational growth and renewal through her passion for customer-centricity and business innovation.
 Working with private sector partners and local governments across the province, her vision for community gaming centres revitalized the entertainment experience for players and created a new future for the industry.

-Elizabeth Watson has over 30 years experience as a lawyer and over 10 years advising boards, committees and CEO’s from all sectors on governance and board recruitment issues.
+Elizabeth Watson has over 30 years' experience as a lawyer and over 10 years advising boards, committees and chief executive officers from all sectors on governance and board recruitment issues.
 Liz works closely with the corporate governance community in Canada and is a sought after speaker and contributor on governance and recruitment issues.